 - For a standard chamber it should be pumped down and the M.S.L.D. tied in to solely pump on the system.
 If the chamber is large and the system allows it is preferred to have a calibrated leak at the far end of the test system so it can be opened to prove sensitivity of the equipment with the volume being pumped. - For small items, or where practical, it is preferred to bag the device to be leak tested.
 Bag the entire part with a plastic bag or sheeting.
 Vinyl tape can be used to seal the bag to hold helium in and concentrate helium around joints to be tested. - When setting up to pump on a volume, it's common that many vacuum ports will need to be sealed to establish a vacuum.
 Several methods can be used to seal such ports.
 In some cases a welded cap may be preferred that can be cut off after testing.
 Other cases may involve the bolting of temporary flanges with leak tight seals such as copper or rubber gaskets.
 It is also acceptable to use steel plates with Apiezon or rubber seals.
+When using elastomer seals or Apiezon, it may be necessary to establish a nitrogen purge over the seal to achieve the required sensitivity.
 Depending on the method used, the part may need to be thoroughly cleaned to remove any contaminates after testing.